MnO2/logq/README.md

 Right now the supported formats are

 1. AWS classic elastic load balancer
+2. AWS application load balancer
-2. AWS S3 Access Log (preliminary support)
+3. AWS S3 Access Log (preliminary support)
-3. Squid native format (preliminary support)
+4. Squid native format (preliminary support)

 More log formats would be supported in the future, and ideally it could be customized through configuration like what GoAccess does.